perryz0/HR-Instrumentation/gpsPanoGenerator/README.md

     - *Camera calibration is the process of extracting distortion params for a camera with lens distortion, learn more from [OpenCV](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html)*

-If you are currently testing/refining this GPS Pano Generator script, please use version control and ask @verd on Discord for Github access (ask anything related to this too).
+If you are currently testing/refining this GPS Pano Generator script, please use version control and ask @1verd on Discord for Github access (ask anything related to this too).
 Thanks!